npizzigati/ESL-text-development-tool/readme.md

 The rightmost pane, the "official list," lists all your headwords, along with their general frequency rank and the frequency they appear in your text.

-The middle pane, the "auto list," lists only the headwords that appear in your text, in the order in which they appear.
+The middle pane default tab, the "auto list," lists only the headwords that appear in your text, in the order in which they appear.

 Clicking on any headword in the official list pane will highlight all the appearance(s) of the word in the main editor pane, including its inflections, as well as the headword in the auto list pane.